This game has unused areas.

 - In the game's files, all sublevels of the Submerged Castle contain a BlackMan_fue_pullout object.
 This is the Waterwraith (BlackMan) holding the Professional Noisemaker (pullout).
 It's weird that it's set to hold the Professional Noisemaker when you can't even harm it, on sublevels 1 to 4.

-- All sublevels have a timer setting that makes the creature spawn when it reaches 0.
-This timer is worth 15 on the last sublevel, as opposed to the others' 300.
+- All cave sublevels have a timer setting that makes the creature spawn when it reaches 0, if applicable.
+This timer is worth 0 normally, 60 on the Bully Den, 300 on sublevels 1 to 4 of the Submerged Castle, and 15 on the last sublevel of the same cave.
 However, on the last sublevel, the Waterwraith can only spawn when you go inside the arena, leaving this unique timer unused.

 - Every animation file for the Waterwraith has the name "Kagebōzu" (or "shadow monk") in it, suggesting that this was the original Japanese name.
 It is called "Amebōzu" (or "rain monk") in the final game.